Training

 You should specify WdfExecutionLevelPassive if:

-• Your driver's callback functions must call framework methods or Windows Driver Model (WDM) routines that can be called only at IRQL = PASSIVE_LEVEL.
+Your driver's callback functions must call framework methods or Windows Driver Model (WDM) routines that you can call only at IRQL = PASSIVE_LEVEL.

 Instead of setting WdfExecutionLevelPassive, your driver can set WdfExecutionLevelDispatch and provide a callback function that creates work items if it must handle some operations at IRQL = PASSIVE_LEVEL.

-• If your driver is at the top of the kernel-mode driver stack, the system typically calls the driver at IRQL = PASSIVE_LEVEL.
+If your driver is at the top of the kernel-mode driver stack, the system typically calls the driver at IRQL = PASSIVE_LEVEL.
 The client of such a driver might be a UMDF-based driver or a user-mode application.
-Specifying WdfExecutionLevelPassive does not adversely affect the driver's performance, because the framework does not have to queue your driver's calls to work items that are called at IRQL = PASSIVE_LEVEL.
+Specifying WdfExecutionLevelPassive doesn't adversely affect the driver's performance, because the framework doesn't have to queue your driver's calls to work items that are called at IRQL = PASSIVE_LEVEL.

-For DPC objects, and for timer objects that do not represent passive-level timers, note that you cannot set the AutomaticSerialization member of the configuration structure to TRUE if you have set the parent device's execution level to WdfExecutionLevelPassive.
-This is because the framework will acquire the device object's callback synchronization locks at IRQL = PASSIVE_LEVEL and therefore the locks cannot be used to synchronize the DPC or timer object callback functions, which must execute at IRQL = DISPATCH_LEVEL.
-In such a case, your driver should use framework spin locks in any device, DPC, or timer object callback functions that must be synchronized with each other.
+For DPC objects, and for timer objects that don't represent passive-level timers, you can't set the AutomaticSerialization member of the configuration structure to TRUE if you set the parent device's execution level to WdfExecutionLevelPassive.
+The framework acquires the device object's callback synchronization locks at IRQL = PASSIVE_LEVEL.
+Therefore, it can't use the locks to synchronize the DPC or timer object callback functions, which must execute at IRQL = DISPATCH_LEVEL.
+In this case, your driver should use framework spin locks in any device, DPC, or timer object callback functions that must be synchronized with each other.

 Also note that for timer objects that do represent passive-level timers, you can set the AutomaticSerialization member of the configuration structure to TRUE only if the parent device's execution level is set to WdfExecutionLevelPassive.